Laureate’s COVID-19 Response

 We communicate with our students, faculty and staff on a regular basis.
 Everything listed below is a summary of what has been communicated to each of these critical stakeholders over the past weeks.

-For many years, we have invested in building our capacity to deliver high-quality, digital learning experiences.
+For many years, we invested in building our capacity to deliver high-quality, digital learning experiences.
 From fully online universities, such as Walden University, to campus-based universities offering a combination of campus-based and online learning environments, Laureate students around the world are familiar with this mode of delivery, and our faculty understand the importance of harnessing the power of technology to create authentic, personal, and innovative learning experiences for our students.

 What does the COVID-19 pandemic mean for students in your major markets?